 Campaign update: Since going public late last year, our campaign to stay at Burlington House, with the Geological Society of London, the Society of Antiquaries and the Royal Astronomical Society, has gained waves of support from across the UK and internationally.

 Hundreds of letters have been sent to Members of Parliament, and growing interest in the future of the Societies at Burlington House led to a Parliamentary debate in early June.
 You can listen to the proceedings here (from 16.50) or read the transcript here.

-The strong support within scientific and cultural circles, among the public, and across Westminster, compelled the Ministry of Housing, Communities and Local Government (MHCLG) - our landlord - to respond to our call for a solution to the rapidly escalating and unaffordable rents.
+The strong support within scientific and cultural circles, among the public, and across Westminster, compelled the Department of Levelling Up, Housing and Communities (DLUHC) - our landlord - to respond to our call for a solution to the rapidly escalating and unaffordable rents.

 The response from Government

-The MHCLG has proposed a solution with the Courtyard Societies.
+The DLUHC has proposed a solution with the Courtyard Societies.
 It supports our aim of finding a lasting solution and recognises the unique value of keeping the Societies together.

 Although it proposes a slower rate of increase in rent, the proposal does not take into account that the rent is already unaffordable.
 We are therefore urging the Government to help us find a new basis for tenure, as slowing down the rate of increase is not enough.